b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

-We again restrict ourselves to finding (partial) colorings that are \emph{valid}, in the sense that there is no color class that both intersects an equivalence class and has demand to its future.
+We again restrict ourselves to finding (partial) colorings that are \emph{representable}, in the sense that there is no color class that both intersects an equivalence class and has demand to its future neighbors.
+In complete analogy, we define a $t$-signature as a function counting the number of color classes of each $t$-fall type.

 We say that two fall-types are compatible, if they satisfy parts~\ref{def:compatibility:proper} and~\ref{def:compatibility:demand} of Definition~\ref{def:compatibility}, the definition of compatible types in the case of \bcol.
 Part~\ref{def:compatibility:bvtx} simply disappears since we do not have to keep track of whether or not a color class contains a partial $b$-vertex.
-With this in mind, we can merge and split fall-types as in Lemmas~\ref{lem:merge:types} and~\ref{lem:split:types}, and the proofs go through, ignoring the parts dealing with the $\cbvtx$-component of a type.

-As in the \bcol-algorithm, a signature of a partial coloring counts how many color classes of each fall-type it has, the content of Section~\ref{sec:bcol:cw:signature} needs no further significant modification to set the stage for the \fallcol algorithm.
+With this in mind, the technical arguments given in Section~\ref{sec:bcol:merge:split} go through.

-The definition of the table entries is analogous as well, we only require $G_t$ to have a valid partial coloring instead of a valid partial $b$-coloring.
-By an argument parallel to the proof of Lemma~\ref{lem:bcol:root}, we can conclude that this information is sufficient to solve the problem.
+The definition of the table entries is analogous as well, and by an argument parallel to the proof of Lemma~\ref{lem:bcol:root}, we can conclude that this information is sufficient to solve the problem.

 We discuss the resulting algorithm.
 For the leaf nodes, we only have to consider colorings with one color class whose fall-type is $\cdesc_v(\{v\}) = \ccontains$ and $k-1$ color classes whose fall-type is $\cdesc_\cdemand(\{v\}) = \cdemand$.
 This is because in any fall-coloring of $G$, the vertex $v$ has to be a $b$-vertex for its color.
 The computation of the internal nodes remains the same.
 A correctness proof of the algorithm can now be given in the same way as in the proof of Lemma~\ref{lem:bcol:correctness}, and the discussion of the runtime of the algorithm still goes through.
 We have the following theorem. \begin{theorem} There is an algorithm that solves \fallcol in time $n^{2^{\calO(\givenmw)}}$, where $n$ denotes the number of vertices of the input graph, and $\givenmw$ denotes the module-width of a given rooted branch decomposition of the input graph. \end{theorem}